ianrenton/Skyblock-Bazaar-Flipping-Calculator/README.md

 # Hypixel Skyblock Bazaar Flipping Profit Calculator
 Uses the latest Hypixel Skyblock Bazaar prices to calculate the most profitable items for Bazaar "flipping" (putting in a buy order and a higher sell offer for the same items at the same time).

-Set your own API key at the top of `code.js` when setting up your own copy of the software.
-Please be kind and don't hammer the API server too hard :)

 Suggestions and improvements are welcome.

 As well as original work by Ian Renton, released as public domain under the "Unlicense" (see LICENSE file), this repository also contains a copy of the [Minecraft web font by South-Paw](https://github.com/South-Paw/typeface-minecraft), which is MIT licenced, used with thanks.